ArthurClemens/mod_backup_tarsnap/README.md

 # Zotonic module to create backups with Tarsnap

+Stores backups at the online backup service Tarsnap ("Online backups for the truly paranoid").
+Because backups stored on your own webserver are not really that safe.

+* Automatically creates backups and stores them - outside of your own server - with Tarsnap.
-* Manages a grandfather-father-child backup scheme
+* Manages a grandfather-father-child backup scheme.
-* Uses configurable backup schema, for example "6h 1d 1w 1m 1y"
+* Uses configurable backup schema, for example "6h 1d 1w 1m 1y".
-* Creates separate backups for database and files, optionally with different backup schemas
+* Creates separate backups for database and files, optionally with different backup schemas.
-* Automatically removes expired archives
+* Automatically removes expired archives.

 Inspired by [Tarsnapper](https://github.com/miracle2k/tarsnapper).